2020-DEV-022/tennis/README.md

 To get the application running locally:

--   Clone this repo
+-   Clone this repo and open in your favourite IDE

+If you are using Yarn package manager follow the below commands in your terminal

+### `yarn install`

--   `yarn install`  to install all required dependencies
+    Installs all required dependencies to the project

 ### `yarn start`